anirudhmitra25/WeatherWise/README.md

    ```bash
    npm start
    ```
-5. Open your browser and visit http://localhost:3000 to view GrooveTube.
+5. Open your browser and visit http://localhost:3000 to view WeatherWise.
    ``

 Feel free to explore the app.
 If you have any questions or suggestions, please reach out!